iTitus/cody_computer_things/tools/README.md

 # Utilities for Cody Computer development

-A small connection of scripts I wrote to help with developing for the Cody Computer.
+A small collection of scripts I wrote to help with developing for the Cody Computer.
 These do *not* run on the Cody Computer itself.

 * [cody_serial.py](./cody_serial.py): Small CLI helper script for transferring Cody BASIC and binary programs to/from a Cody Computer over a serial connection.